| | |

 Tips

-• If possible, chill the shaped patties in the refrigerator for 15 to 20 minutes before cooking; this helps them hold their shape.
+• Chill the patties for 15 to 20 minutes before cooking to help them hold their shape and sear more evenly.

 Serving Suggestions

-Refrigerate: Store cooked burger patties (with or without cheese) in an airtight container for up to 3 days.
-Keep buns and toppings separate for the best texture.
+Refrigerate: Store cooked patties in an airtight container for up to 3 to 4 days.
+Keep toppings and buns separate so nothing becomes soggy.

 Bacon Cheeseburgers